crayner/Gibbon-Mobile/README.md

         * html
         * gibbon

  then you would add another directory called 'mobile' to the www directory.
 The thi case the Gibbon Document Root is __/var/www/gibbon__  and the Gibbon Mobile directory would be __/var/www/mobile__ and the Gibbon Mobile document root would be __/var/www/mobile/public__
+The package comes with a .htaccess file in the public directory, so your virtualhost configuration should point your Gibbon Mobile domain name to to the document root of the mobile installation.

 * var
     * www